calder12/seed/src/_glossary/itcss.md

   <strong class="t-tx-charcoal-600">CSS</strong>
 </div>

 It's a modern, and very awesome, CSS approach designed for scability and maintainability.
 This architecture is achieved with mindful CSS code organization.
-This organization structure is based on CSS "specificity", and can be visualized as an upside-dow triangle.
+This organization structure is based on CSS "specificity", and can be visualized as an upside-down triangle.

 ## The Triangle